bhaveshgoswami02/Python-Gen-AI-Developer-Employment-Opportunity/README.md

-README
+**README**

-Citations Extraction Tool
+**Citations Extraction Tool**

 This Python program fetches data from a paginated API, identifies citations for each response, and displays the results in a user-friendly interface.
 The tool is designed to help you understand which sources contributed to the responses retrieved from the API.

-Features
+**Features**

-Fetch data from the paginated API endpoint.
+1. Fetch data from the paginated API endpoint.
-Identify citations for each response based on the provided sources.
+2. Identify citations for each response based on the provided sources.
-Present the results in a user-friendly interface using Jupyter widgets.
+3. Present the results in a user-friendly interface using Jupyter widgets.
-Display detailed information for selected responses and their corresponding citations.
+4. Display detailed information for selected responses and their corresponding citations.

-Requirements
+**Requirements**

 Python 3.x
 requests library
 pandas library
 ipywidgets library
 Jupyter Notebook or JupyterLab

-Installation
+**Installation**
-Install the required Python libraries using pip:
+1. Install the required Python libraries using pip:

-bash
-Copy code
-pip install requests pandas ipywidgets
+      "pip install requests pandas ipywidgets"

-Ensure you have Jupyter Notebook or JupyterLab installed.
+2. Ensure you have Jupyter Notebook or JupyterLab installed.
 If not, install it using pip:

-bash
-Copy code
-pip install notebook
+      "pip install notebook"

-Usage
+**Usage**
-Open Jupyter Notebook or JupyterLab.
+1. Open Jupyter Notebook or JupyterLab.

-bash
-Copy code
-jupyter notebook
+      "jupyter notebook"

-Create a new notebook and copy the provided code into a cell.
+2. Create a new notebook and copy the provided code into a cell.

-Run the cell to execute the program.
+3. Run the cell to execute the program.

-Code Explanation
+**Code Explanation**
 1. Fetching Data from the API
 The function get_data retrieves data from the paginated API endpoint.
 The API URL is set to fetch the first page of data.

-python
-Copy code
 import requests
 import pandas as pd
 import ipywidgets as widgets